CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 “Knocked him out?”

 “Yes, sir.
 I—er—laid him in the alley.”

-“Hmm....
-Regrettable.
+“Hmm … regrettable.
 Quite regrettable.”
 He kept his face and his lips coldly sober.
 “Captain Weaver, get your men back to the truck at once.”

 Weaver barked a swift order and the room emptied.